 • Buy visa gift cards at grocery stores.
 The advantage here is that grocery stores often offer discounts on gift card purchases, which off-set the purchase fee.
 Combine that with credit card category bonuses and this can be a lucrative way to generate spend.
 The Visa gift cards sold at grocery stores are the same ones sold on GiftCardMall.com and can be used to load both the Target Prepaid RED card (aka Redbird) as well as purchase Walmart money orders.

 • Buy visa gift cards at office supply stores.
 Purchasing Visa gift cards at office supply stores can generate lucrative category bonuses, like the 5 points per $1 earned from the Chase Ink Plus card.
 With Visa gift cards mainly sold in $200 denominations carrying a $6.95 fee, you’re looking at generating 1,000 Ultimate Rewards points.
-Sometimes office supply stores offer discounts on Visa and American Express gift cards purchased in-store, which can off-set the purchase fee.
-These coupons are often limited to one gift card per person, but let’s face it: Large numbers of $200 Visa gift cards are a hassle to liquidate, so there’s no need to stock up.
+Sometimes office supply stores offer discounts on Visa and American Express gift cards purchased in-store.
+This can off-set the purchase fee.
+These coupons are often limited to one gift card per person.
+But let’s face it: Large numbers of $200 Visa gift cards are a hassle to liquidate, so there’s no need to stock up.

 Those are a few gift card options for the time being.
-Keep an eye out for cash back portal promotions and in-store coupons and the loss of American Express gift cards won’t seem so bad after all.
+Keep an eye out for cash back portal promotions and in-store coupons.
+The loss of American Express gift cards won’t seem so bad after all.

 What has your experience been with using Extrabux for American Express gift card purchases?
 Please share in the comment section.